-Training will be provided to staff to raise awareness of the issues surrounding modern slavery and trafficking as well as to highlight risks they can pose to our business.
+Training is provided to staff to raise awareness of the issues surrounding modern slavery and trafficking as well as to highlight risks they can pose to our business.

 We will use a series of key performance Indicators (‘KPIs’) to help ensure that modern slavery and human trafficking is not taking place in any part of our business or in any of our supply chains.
 These include the following:

-We plan to review and monitor the effectiveness of these and any additional KPIs on a regular basis.
+We review and monitor the effectiveness of these and any additional KPIs on a regular basis.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act.
 It has been approved by the S.D.
 Taylor Ltd Board of Directors and will be reviewed on an annual basis.